vijayakuruba/IFT6758_Kaggle_Prediction-of-Social-Media-Likes/Readme.txt

 1. Load the training and testing data into DataFrames.

-2. Study data pattaren using Feature engineering.
+2. Study data by exploratory data analysis and do Feature engineering.

 3. preprocessing the data